Facilities and Services

 The Central Warehouse, located in the Physical Plant Building, has Central Stores and Receiving and Shipping.

-Central Stores stocks a limited supply of copy paper and industrial products and supplies.
+Central Stores stock industrial products and supplies.
 The items are sold for departmental use to valid FOP holders in Banner INB.
 Receiving and Shipping receives and distributes inbound shipments to the requisitioning departments.
 They also provide outbound shipment service with thorough record maintenance.
 In addition, the Central Warehouse provides tables and chairs for on-campus events such as graduations and orientations for a small labor charge for valid FOP holders.
+The Central Warehouse operates an office moving service to move office furniture throughout the campus for an hourly labor fee.